Boston Car Accident Lawyers

 If a representative of the other driver’s insurer contacts you and asks for a statement, you should instead refer them to your attorney.
 They’ll do everything they can to pin blame for the crash onto you because it will reduce what they have to pay you—and that includes using your words out of context against you.
 We can make sure they don’t get an unfair advantage over you.

 Do I need an attorney to get compensated for a car wreck?

-Whether you were hurt in a minor rear-end collision or suffered serious injuries in a head-on accident or rollover, you deserve financial compensation when you weren’t at fault.
-While it might be true that the insurance won’t be on your side, you can count on Joel H Schwartz, PC to look out for your best interests and to aggressively pursue the settlement you deserve.
+Whether you were hurt in a minor rear-end collision or suffered serious car accident injuries in a head-on accident or rollover, you deserve financial compensation when you weren’t at fault.
+While it might be true that the insurance won’t be on your side, you can count on Joel H. Schwartz, PC to look out for your best interests and to aggressively pursue the settlement you deserve.

-To explore your options during a free, no-obligation legal consultation with a Boston car accident lawyer, give us a call at 1-800-660-2270 or submit the contact form on this page.
+If you are interested in exploring your options during a free, no-obligation legal consultation with a capable Boston car accident lawyer, give us a call at 1-800-660-2270 or submit the contact form on this page.